South Africa’s population

-South Africa has 11 official languages, and a multilingual population.
+South Africa has 12 official languages and a multilingual population fluent in at least two.
 IsiZulu and isiXhosa are the largest languages.
-English is spoken at home by 10% of the population.
+English is spoken at home by under 9% of the population, two-thirds of them not white.

 It took one day for young South Africans to change the course of the country’s history.
 The day was 16 June 1976.
 Here is an hour-by-hour account of the 1976 Soweto students’ uprising.